 SPICY-ADVENTURE STORIES, USA

-Harry Lemon Parkhurst (1876-1962) was a very prolific illustrator for more than 50 years of pulp magazines and comics, especially for SPICY-ADVENTURE STORIES as shown left and right.
+Harry Lemon Parkhurst (1876-1962) was a very prolific illustrator for more than 50 years of pulp magazines and comics, especially for SPICY-ADVENTURE STORIES.
 Edgar Hoffmann Price (1898-1988) was an equally prolific writer of stories for pulp magazines, best known for his contributions to the fantasy magazine WEIRD TALES, where he collaborated with H. P. Lovecraft.
 He also used other names such as Clark Nelson and Walter Cook."

 Thank you to www.searchingforagem.com for information and image.